liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer.markdown

 $$$

+It's good to assign a task to a user, and it's even more useful if they can get a notification that something is required of them in the workflow.

 ### Notifications

 Notifications are often sent to tell task assignees that something is required of them in the workflow, or to update asset creators on the status of the process.
-They can be sent for any type of node in the workflow, though.
+They can be sent for tasks or any other type of node in the workflow.
 To set up notifications, double click on Notifications in a node's Settings tab and create a notification.

 ![Figure x: You can send notification from a Task node.](../../../images-dxp/kaleo-designer-notification.png)